 During my time in Spain, I have worn many hats as a freelancer, working as an English teacher, translator, interpreter, voice-over artist, proofreader and designer.
 My voice-over work includes TV commercials, documentaries and educational projects.
 Over the years I have also had the pleasure of working as a voice coach for important Spanish artists recording in English, including Bonus, Showpay, Las Supremas de Mostoles and Amaia Montero.

 In 2000 I joined the team at Think in English, a monthly magazine for English learners, doing proofreading, editing and transcribing work and offering my voice for recordings.
 Then, in 2007, I was given the chance to take the helm of the magazine’s page-design, a job which I learned a lot from although it gave me a few gray hairs.

 In January 2013, two colleagues from Think in English and I co-founded Anglo Files - a small independent publishing company.
-At present, we publish a magazine for EFL learners and teachers called Yes - Your English Supplement.
+We published a magazine for EFL learners and teachers called Yes - Your English Supplement.
 Anyone who has run a small company knows that providing a succinct explanation of one’s roles and responsibilities is a tall order.
-During a typical workday I spend a quarter of my time doing administrative work (answering emails, tending to accounting issues and filling orders), another quarter ensuring our web site and online store is in working order and the rest of the day designing content for the publication’s print, digital and tablet editions.
+During a typical workday I spent a quarter of my time doing administrative work (answering emails, tending to accounting issues and filling orders), another quarter ensuring our web site and online store was in working order and the rest of the day designing content for the publication’s print, digital and tablet editions.